-Our research on metal-poor massive stars in I~Zw~18 has implications not only for local dwarf galaxies, but for other types of galaxies as well.
-For example, it has been suggested \citep{Micheva:2017} that the so-called Green Pea galaxies \citep{Izotov:2011,Jaskot:2013,Yang:2016,Orlitova:2018,Franeck:2022,ArroyoPolonio:2023,Smith:2023} are dwarf-galaxy analogues at intermediate cosmological distances; if so, their properties may only be understood by including chemically-homogeneously evolving massive stars into the picture.
-Similarly, our knowledge of high-redshift galaxies e.g. in the epoch of cosmic reionization may need to be re-evaluated in light of what chemically-homogeneous stars can bring onto the table in terms of ionizing radiation \citep{Eldridge:2012,Sobral:2015,Stanway:2016,Visbal:2016,Sobral:2019} and other types of stellar feedback \citep{Bowler:2017}.
-Given the recent result of \citet{Liu:2025} showing---with a completely independent method from ours---that chemically-homogeneously evolving stars may indeed exist in early cosmic epochs, our conclusions have far-reaching implications for future surveys with JWST and other campaigns targeting the dawn of our Universe.
+Our research on metal-poor massive stars in I~Zw~18 has implications not only for local dwarf galaxies but for other types of galaxies as well.
+For example, it has been suggested \citep{Micheva:2017} that the so-called Green Pea galaxies \citep{Izotov:2011,Jaskot:2013,Yang:2016,Orlitova:2018,Franeck:2022,ArroyoPolonio:2023,Smith:2023} are dwarf-galaxy analogues at intermediate cosmological distances; if so, their properties may only be understood by including chemically homogeneously evolving massive stars into the picture.
+Similarly, our knowledge of high-redshift galaxies, for example in the epoch of cosmic reionization, may need to be re-evaluated in light of what chemically homogeneous stars can bring to the table in terms of ionizing radiation \citep{Eldridge:2012,Sobral:2015,Stanway:2016,Visbal:2016,Sobral:2019} and other types of stellar feedback \citep{Bowler:2017}.
+Given the recent result of \citet{Liu:2025} showing -- with a completely independent method from ours -- that chemically homogeneously evolving stars may indeed exist in early cosmic epochs, our conclusions have far-reaching implications for future surveys with JWST and other campaigns targeting the dawn of our Universe.